Kemi-Oluwadahunsi/Intersection-Observer-API-Lesson/README.md

 🔗 Features:
 - Tracks ad visibility duration
-- Counts number of times an ad was seen
+- Counts the number of times an ad was seen

 ---

-### 5. Sticky Navigation & Mega Scroll Page
+### 5. Sticky Header

 **Description:**
-Implements a sticky header and smooth-scroll effect when clicking on anchor links.
+Implements a sticky header that appears after scrolling past a specified section of the page.

 **Use Case:**
-Ideal for single-page websites, documentation pages, and portfolios.
+Great for enhancing navigation in long scrollable pages by keeping the menu visible.

-📂 Folder: `/05-sticky-header-mega-scroll`
+📂 Folder: `/05-sticky-header`

 🔗 Features:
-- Sticky navigation that appears after scrolling past the hero
-- CSS-powered smooth scrolling
-- Intersection Observer used to toggle sticky header class
+- Uses Intersection Observer to toggle sticky class
+- Clean CSS transition for visibility
+- Works well for blog posts, articles, or dashboards

+---

+### 6. Mega Scroll Page

+**Description:**
+A single-page scroll experience with smooth navigation between multiple sections via menu links.

+**Use Case:**
+Ideal for portfolios, landing pages, or documentation websites.

+📂 Folder: `/06-mega-scroll-page`

+🔗 Features:
+- Smooth CSS scroll animation to sections
+- Active section detection for navigation
+- Clean layout with sectioned content

 ---